Thanet power station: History

 From the inauguration of the Isle of Thanet Electric Tramways on 4 April 1901 the power station supplied electric current to the tram system.
 The trams were decommissioned on 27 March 1937, but the power station continued in operation supplying the area with electric current.

 New plant was installed and the output of the power station was uprated to meet the increased demand over the period 1914 to 1926.

-In 1924 The Isle of Thanet Electric Tramways and Lighting Company Limited changed its name to Isle of Thanet Electric Supply Company Limited.
+In 1924 the Isle of Thanet Electric Tramways and Lighting Company Limited changed its name to Isle of Thanet Electric Supply Company Limited.
 This better reflected the scope of its operations.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
-6 c.
+6. c.
 54).
 The Isle of Thanet electricity undertaking was abolished, ownership of the power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Isle of Thanet electricity undertaking were transferred to the South Eastern Electricity Board (SEEBOARD).

 Thanet power station was decommissioned in 1964; superseded by 336 MW Richborough power station initially commissioned in 1962–3.
+This itself closed in 1996 and the site cleared by 2016.